fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-2-2.md

 ## Support for Mix-in classes {#support-for-mix-in-classes}

-TypeScript 2.2 adds support for the ECMAScript 2015 mixin class pattern (see [MDN Mixin description](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Classes#Mix-ins) and [“Real” Mixins with JavaScript Classes](http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) for more details) as well as rules for combining mixin construct signatures with regular construct signatures in intersection types.
+TypeScript 2.2 adds support for the ECMAScript 2015 mixin class pattern (see [MDN Mixin description ↗](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Classes#Mix-ins) and [“Real” Mixins with JavaScript Classes ↗](http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) for more details) as well as rules for combining mixin construct signatures with regular construct signatures in intersection types.

 ##### First some terminology {#first-some-terminology}